raspberrypilearning/dojo-mentoring/en/step_3.md

 Noting the mentoring styles suggested above, **write down** some of the characteristics you think would be useful as a mentor.
 Beside each note if you have this attribute yourself.

 --- /task ---

-Need some help?
-See some examples below:

---- collapse ---

----
-title: Example mentor characteristics:
----
-+ Patient
-+ Enthusiastic
-+ Passionate about learning
-+ Treat people with respect as individuals
-+ Can work in teams
-+ Adaptable
-+ Technically proficient
-+ Organised
-+ Like helping others
-+ Experienced with technology
-+ Experienced with young people

---- /collapse ---